Elgg/Elgg/docs/admin/upgrading.rst

 **back up your database and data directory** before performing the upgrade.

-You may also consider getting rid of obsolete files from formerly installed Elgg versions by deleting everyting from the Elgg installation directory except for:
+You may also consider getting rid of obsolete files from formerly installed Elgg versions by deleting everything from the Elgg installation directory except for:

  * ``.htaccess``
  * ``engine/settings.php``